LiserverYang/LisEngine/README.md

 And if there's something wrong when building, please check all 3rdpartys if it's exsits.
 For exmaple, you should copy `libclang.dll` `glfw3.dll` `SDL3.dll` to folder `Build/Binaries`.
 See the 3rdpartys list and check the binary files you need.

+(Although theoretically this project supports Unix systems, in reality we have not adapted it yet)

 ## Thanks